mfkimbell/high-level-system-design-notes/README.md

 * FOCUSED ON **server to server**
 * It's objectively fster than REST
 * it sends info in protocol buffers, sends it as binary
+* protocol buffers are a request and response contract
 * protocol buffers are then converted to objects in your language of choice
 * has a specified schema for request and response